 How Visible Crystals Form

-The macro-crystals found in crystalline glazes form around a nucleus of a tiny titanium oxide or zinc oxide crystal.
+The macro-crystals found in crystalline glazes form around a nucleus of tiny titanium oxide or zinc oxide crystal.
 In the right circumstances, zinc and silica oxide molecules will begin attaching themselves to the nucleus crystal.
 These molecular bonds are in very specific arrangements, which we see as crystals.

 For this to happen, there must be an extended time at higher temperatures to allow time for crystal growth, and the glaze must have the right type of chemical composition.
 These are the first two of three factors that potters deal with when working with crystalline glazes.